riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 This leads me to think policy selection implies updatelessness, or that there is a meaning of the term "updateless" that *means* "does policy selection".

+also talk about policy-based CDT, which seems to allow leaving updatelessness unspecified.

 ## Quoting/dequoting

 * I'm not totally clear on all the intricacies of quoting/dequoting/quining/recursively referring to your decision algorithm.

+## Other decision theories

+Here are some other decision theories that I've encountered, but for which I don't know how how to fill in the values in the outermost iteration/updateless/type of counterfactual table.

+* EDT with tickle defense
+* Drescher's in _Good and Real_

 # Other comparisons